 For drop shots into the kitchen, resets and slices I still use the very flexible, continental grip.

 Obviously, there are slight variations to each of the grips mentioned.
 There is not a one-size-fits-all pickleball grip.
 If you’re a person who has just begun playing, I highly recommend getting comfortable with the continental grip.
 It’s the perfect grip to begin your journey.
+You can even add the grip trainer to your paddle during practice.
 However, the most important consideration when experimenting with the best grip to utilize is one that is comfortable for you and allows for good control of the paddle.

 See you on the courts!